emacsmirror/undo-fu/readme.rst

    as a way to save and restore undo sessions, even after restarting Emacs.

 `Undohist <https://github.com/emacsorphanage/undohist>`__
-   This packages stores undo data between sessions, while it is compatible with undo-fu on a basic level, it doesn't store redo information (``undo-fu-session`` is an improved alternative).
+   This package stores undo data between sessions, while it is compatible with undo-fu on a basic level, it doesn't store redo information (``undo-fu-session`` is an improved alternative).